craigfrancis/php-is-literal-rfc/readme.md

 There is the [Taint extension](https://github.com/laruence/taint) by Xinchen Hui, but this approach explicitly allows escaping, which doesn't address all issues.

-Google currently uses a [similar approach in Go](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#go-implementation) with the use of "compile time constants"; and there are [discussions with it happening in JavaScript](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#javascript-implementation).
+Google currently uses a [similar approach in Go](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#go-implementation) with the use of "compile time constants"; and there are [discussions about adding it to JavaScript](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#javascript-implementation).

 It might be possible to use static analysis, for example [psalm](https://psalm.dev/) (thanks [Tyson Andre](https://news-web.php.net/php.internals/109192)).
 But I can't find any which do these checks by default, they are likely to miss things that happen at runtime, and we can't expect all programmers to use static analysis (especially those who have just stated, who need this more than developers who know the concepts and just make the odd mistake).